-The Planetary Atmospheres Data Node and NMS will collaborate to design the PDS documentation files associated with the initial data delivery by the NMS team.
+The Planetary Atmospheres Discipline Node and NMS will collaborate to design the PDS documentation files associated with the initial data delivery by the NMS team.
 All data formats are based on the Planetary Data System standards as documented in the PDS Standards Reference.

 Data Transfer